 - 1. COMMREQ function block SYSID and Task parameters change.
 SYSID is now the rack & slot of the PNC connected to the GCG001.
 Task is now 132. - 2.
 COMMREQ data blocks are different, mainly due to added PROFINET Device Number and expansion of memory address fields from one word to two words.
 See COMMREQ summary in Section 6.3.3. - 3.
 Pulse Test and Assign Monitor COMMREQs do not support Genius bus address of 255 to send messages to all blocks. - 4.
 COMMREQ commands: GCG001 does not support all datagrams.
 See section 6.3.2 for a corresponding list of supported COMMREQs. - 5.
-GCG001 supports hot-standby, duplex, and dual-bus redundancy modes.
+GCG001 supports hot-standby, duplex, and dual-bus redundancy modes1.
 Dual-bus requires additional application code. - 6.
 GCG001 can be assigned to bus addresses 30 and 31 only. - 7.
-GCG001 does not support GENI, GENA, or PCIM. - 8. .
+GCG001 does not support GENI, GENA, or PCIM. - 8.
 Prior to V1.1.1, fault contact operation has changed.
 Whenever there is a fault on a single channel of a Genius block, all fault contacts associated with that Genius block will become active.
 All faults on that device must be cleared before any of the fault contacts will de-energize.
 Beginning with V1.1.1, when there is a fault on a single channel, none of the fault contacts will become active. - 9.
 Genius faults routed through a GCG001 appear as PROFINET faults to the CPU.
 The same fault routed through a Genius Bus Controller will present a different error code. - 10.
-Prior to V1.1.1, when a Genius block encounters a circuit fault on one or more points or channels, the GCG001 causes all of the input references associated with that block to either hold last state or go to default values until such time as the fault is cleared.
-See the Alarms discussion in section 4.1.4 for a work-around to this behavior.
-However, beginning with V1.1.1, when a Genius block encounters a circuit fault on one or more points or channels, the GCG will cause only the faulted input references to hold the last state or go to default values.
+Circuit Fault Behavior: - Prior to GCG firmware release V1.1.1, when a Genius block encounters a circuit fault on one or more points or channels, the GCG001 causes all of the input references associated with that block to either hold last state or go to default values until such time as the fault is cleared.
+See the Alarms discussion in section 4.1.4 for a work-around to this behavior. - Beginning with V1.1.1, when a Genius block encounters a circuit fault on one or more points or channels, the GCG will cause only the faulted input references to hold the last state or go to default values.
 The other points or channels on the block will continue to operate normally. - 11.
-Beginning with V2.2.2, Addition of Module and Loss of Module faults will not be logged when Genius devices come on and go off of the Genius bus.
-The user must monitor the 32 bits of Genius Status Data to know whether Genius devices are operational or not.
+Beginning with V2.2.2, Addition of Module and Loss of Module faults will not be logged when Genius devices change their online status with the Genius bus.
+The user must monitor the 32 bits of Genius Status Data to determine if Genius devices are operational or not. - 12.
+Beginning with V2.2.4.1 Fault Status Bits are available to monitor each device on the bus.
+Refer to Section 5.1.3 for additional information.